MRHarrison/angular-cli/README.md

 ng test
 ```

 Tests will execute after a build is executed via [Karma](http://karma-runner.github.io/0.13/index.html), and it will automatically watch your files for changes.
-You can run tests a single time via `--watch=false`.
+You can run tests a single time via `--watch=false` or `--single-run`.

+You can run tests with coverage via `--code-coverage`.
+The coverage report will be in the `coverage/` directory.

 ### Running end-to-end tests